Co1etrain/GROUP17Grocery/Personas.md

 What's your main goal?
 * My main goal is to find an efficient way to do my grocery shopping, ensuring that I get all the necessary items for my family without spending too much time in the store.
-* I want to be able to sort and filter different grocery items based on price and quantity
+* I want to be able to sort and filter different grocery items based on price and ingredients, since once of my kids has a peanut allergy.

 What's your main barrier to achieving this goal?
 * My main barrier is my limited time due to my demanding job and taking care of my kids.
 I struggle to find time to plan meals, make shopping lists, and visit the grocery store regularly.
-* Also another barrier would be the price range that different items are placed at that affect my ability to make the purchase or not.
+* Another barrier would be the price range that different items are placed at that affect my ability to make the purchase or not.
+Being able to sort by these prices would not only save me time, but also budget my week better.